castrojo/ublue/README.md

 - Works on Fedora Silverblue 35 and 36
 - rpm-ostree is set to stage updates by default, so it just does it automatically
 - systemd service units to update all the flatpaks four times a day to match the update cadence of Ubuntu
+- All the proper multimedia and browser stuff installed so all media works out of the box

 If this scares you then you're in the wrong place, if you're ready to not only burn the ships but torpedo them just to make sure we don't end up back in the old world, read on.